tapan1911/Music-Mashup/README.md

 <img src="/img/Picture2.png" width="500" height="350">

 ## Author ##
-Music-Mashup is developed by Tapan Bohra and Medha Shrivastava under the supervision of **Professor Ling Liu** of Georgia Institute of Technology.
+Music-Mashup is developed by Tapan Bohra and Medha Shrivastava under the supervision of **Professor Ling Liu** of Georgia Institute of Technology as a part of the course CS6675 (Advanced Internet Computing Systems).
 For help, please contact tbohra3@gatech.edu